Wendy-Nam/IoT-BabyCryDetection/README.md

 # Baby Crying Detection System

+> Developed as a module for the 'Smart Cradle' IoT Project at KAU in 2023

 ## Overview
 This Arduino-based system, using an ESP32 microcontroller(`DOIT ESP32 Devkit V1`) and a sound sensor (`SZH-EK033`), detects when a baby is crying and communicates the detection status to AWS IoT Core.
 The system employs advanced sound pattern analysis and frequency analysis to accurately identify a baby's cry.